The 8 Most Famous Churches in Paris You Need to Visit

 On April 15, 2019, a massive fire broke out in Notre Dame de Paris, the most iconic church in the French capital and arguably the most famous Catholic church on the planet.
 Hundreds of thousands of people tuned in to watch with horror as flames engulfed the Gothic structure.
 The good news, though, is that the church was saved and has been restored.

 There are nearly 200 other churches in the city of Paris.
 Some of them are specific to a demographic of parishioners: there are churches for the city’s Polish speaking population, for example, as well as for Portuguese and Spanish speakers.
 There are new churches and mostly there are centuries-old places of worship that are designed to stop you in your tracks, created to induce awe.
+Many of these churches have their own opening hours, dress codes, and accessibility considerations, so it’s smart to check in advance.

 people in paris exploring